 Leaves: Leaves vary considerably depending on position.
 Middle stem leaves have a narrowly heart shaped to truncate base, with a lanceolate shape blade, somewhat arrow shaped providing the common name; these usually have a winged stalk.
 Lower basal leaves will usually have heart shaped bases, a long stalk with less of a wing and usually drop off by flowering time.
 Upper leaves can be stalkless or have a short winged stalk - these are less likely to look arrow shaped.
 Leaf edges vary from entire to a few small teeth to a number of coarse teeth.
 The underside of the leaf is of paler color with fine white hair on the mid-rib and some of the larger veins.

-The floral array is a open branched panicle, longer than wide, with branches tending upward, usually crowded with racemes of flower heads.
+The floral array is a open branched panicle, taller than wide, with branches tending upward, usually crowded with racemes of flower heads.
 Plants growing in full sunlight will have tighter, more narrowly cone-shaped flower racemes whereas in those plants with less sun, the racemes will be more broad.

 Flowers: Individual flowers are small, up to 1/2 to 3/4 inch wide, but usually 1/2 or slightly less.
-Flowers have two types of florets: Ray florets with 8 to 15 rays with corollas that can be colored from white to pale blue.
+Flowers have two types of florets: Ray florets with 8 to 15 rays that can be colored from white to pale blue.
 These are pistillate and fertile.
 These surround about 10 to 15+ tubular disc florets that have light yellow corollas when young, but like most aster florets, turn reddish-purple toward maturity.
-The yellow lobes of the corolla tube do not flare outward at the apex like those of many other asters but, instead, bend inward a bit.
-Anthers of the five stamens are appressed against the style.
+The yellow lobes of the disc corolla tube do not flare outward at the apex like those of many other asters but, instead, bend inward a bit.
+Anthers of the five stamens are darker colored and appressed against the style.
 Phyllaries of the flower head are long and narrow in 4 to 6 series, those of the inner series appressed, the outer lower ones outward spreading.
 They are light colored with a green tip in the shape of an elongated diamond.
 Tips can also take on a purplish tint.
 There is usually several small linear leafy bracts subtended to each flower head which grade into the phyllaries.

 Habitat: White Arrowleaf Aster grows from a rhizomatous root system with stout branched caudices, in partially sunny spots that are not overly moist - wood edges, disturbed soils, roadsides.
 The plant readily self-seeds.

 Names: The older scientific name for this aster is Aster sagittifolius.
 All the new world asters, formerly in the genus Aster, have now been reclassified, most into the genus Symphyotrichum.
 The genus name is from the Greek symphysis, for 'junction', and 'trichos', for hair, all of which relates to a fine division by botanists of certain plant characteristics.
 The species urophyllum, means 'leaves with a tail-like tip' - which in this case is a bit dense but probably refers to the small whip-like tip of the larger leaves (see photo below).
 The old species name referred to the arrow shape leaves which was a bit more straight-forward.
 The author names for the plant classification are as follows: ‘Lindl.’ is for John Lindley (1799-1865), English botanist who authored or co-authored a number of articles and books on plants, some with his own colored engravings; he was particularly interested in roses and orchids, an active member of the Royal Horticultural Society and a University professor.
 His work on this species was revised by ‘G. L. Nesom’ who is Guy L. Nesom (b.
 1945) American botanist who has published papers on the nomenclature of asters.